TheBinaryNinja/tvapp2/README.md

 Once the container is started up, an initial grab will be done immediately.
 After that initial grab, the container will periodically grab new copies of the files every X hours, which can be adjusted by modifying the docker environment variables.

 The fetched .m3u8 and .xml files are then placed in a self-hosted nginx webserver which allows you to add the direct links directly into applications such as Jellyfin without having to go back and update the files on your own.

+Container supports the following:
+- Automatically grabs .m3u8 and .xml files when container started up
+- Every 60 minutes, a new copy of the .m3u8 and .xml files will be fetched
+- Supports both ports `80` and `443`
+- Mountable volume to control Nginx webserver files

 <br />